exasol/public-knowledgebase/Environment-Management/how-to-get-debug-information-and-log-files-from-docker-based.md

 ```
 ## Step 3

-An example to get all server processes and sql log file for specific session ID and date period you can use:
+An example: To get all server processes and sql log file for specific session ID and date period, you can use:

 ```python